oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

     *Note: Click the **Create Lookup Table** button only once.
 Then, you will find the new table listed in the Object Browser.*

-8. The columns COLOR, DEPARTMENT, and CLOTHING in the **Products** table are renamed to COLOR\_ID, DEPARTMENT\_ID, and CLOTHING\_ID, respectively, and their data type is changed to NUMBER.
+8. The columns COLOR, DEPARTMENT, and CLOTHING in the **PRODUCTS** table are renamed to COLOR\_ID, DEPARTMENT\_ID, and CLOTHING\_ID, respectively, and their data type is changed to NUMBER.
 Also, there are new tables containing the values of the products:
     - COLOR_LOOKUP
     - DEPARTMENT_LOOKUP
     - CLOTHING_LOOKUP